se-edu/addressbook-level25/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag
+**MSS**

+1. User request to list all tags
+2. AddressBook shows a list of tags
+3. User request to rename a specific tag
+4. User input the new tag name
+5. AddressBook prompt messages to let user confirm the changes.
+6. User reply to the confirmation.
+7. AddressBook rename the tag

+> Use case ends.

+ **Extensions**
+2a.
+The tag list is empty
+> Use case ends

+3a.
+The given tag is invalid

+> 3a1.
+AddressBook shows an error message
+  Use case resumes at step 2

+4a.
+The new tag name is invalid
+> 4a1.
+AddressBook shows an error message
+   Use case resumes at step 4

+6a.
+The user does not reply to the the confirmation
+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.